twg/frontend-scaffolding/readme.md

 ### Naming Conventions

 The TWG front-end scaffolding follows a variation of the BEM naming convention.
 BEM stands for Block Element Modifier.
-Blocks, are resuable components that together make up the various views of a web application or site.
+Blocks, are reusable components that together make up the various views of a web application or site.
 Elements are the components within a block.
 Modifiers are classes that can be applied to blocks or elements to alter their default appearance.
 More info on BEM in general can be found here:  [http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).
-Our version of BEM follows a slightly different syntax as it uses dash exclusievly instead of a combination of dashes and underscores.
+Our version of BEM follows a slightly different syntax as it uses dash exclusively instead of a combination of dashes and underscores.

 ```
 .block